turingschool/curriculum/source/projects/supper_skip.markdown

 restaurant platform off the ground.
 But to be competitive, we need some special features to really make our platform pop.
 Below is a list of supporting features that we're considering for the platform. __Your team needs to complete at least 2 of these.__
+The instructors will work with you to identify which features we want to tackle in a later checkin.

 #### 1. Where's My Order / Magic 8-ball